File Management

 How to use File Name Edit / Delete

-- Home screen note → the home screen is always labeled “/” as a standard.
+The home screen is always labeled '/' as a standard.
 This cannot be renamed, since it represents the entry point of your app.

 Example workflow